busse/rss-util/README.md

 - **OpenAI API key management** - Secure, encrypted storage of API keys using AES-256-GCM
 - **Feature flags** - Toggle individual features on/off to customize your experience
 - **Settings modal** - Centralized configuration interface accessible from the sidebar
+- **Data Mirror with Markdown sync** - Mirror all RSS data to an external directory, with option to convert to Markdown files with Obsidian-compatible frontmatter

 ![Settings](screenshots/settings.png)